Get Started with the Visual Flow Designer

 Insert.

-You use the search field to locate a state template. - Click the display intent answer state to open the Component tab of the property inspector, then click Edit Response Items.
+- Click the display intent answer state to open the Component tab of the property inspector, then click Edit Response Items.

 - Update the text message, incorporating the template FreeMarker